shcaba/Sebastes_melanops_WA/Document/_main.md

 Black Rockfish removals have been below the equivalent Annual Catch Limit (ACL) over the recent decade (Table \ref{tab:manage}).
 The ACL declined in 2017 relative to earlier years based on the 2015 assessment of Black Rockfish [@cope_assessments_2016].
 In the last ten years, catches peaked in 2016 at 369 mt.
 Since then catches have declined to a recent low of 130 mt in 2020 with the catches in the final two model years remaining low with 197 mt in 2021 and 166 mt in 2022.
 The OFL has not been exceeded in any year over the past 10 years.

-## Unresolved Problems and Major Uncertainties

-The biggest uncertainty is in the life history values, especially longevity and natural mortality.
-Lack of contrast in the biological data, despite generous sample sizes, can also make interpreting the population dynamics difficult, though current stock status does seem to be robust to this data.

 ## Harvest Projections and Decision Tables

 The Black Rockfish assessment is being considered as a category 1 assessment with a $P^*$ = 0.45, $\sigma$ = 0.50, and a time-varying buffer applied to set the ABC below the OFL.
 These multipliers are also combined with the rockfish MSY proxy of SPR\textsubscript{50} and the 40-10 harvest control rule to calculate OFLs and ACLs.
 A twelve-year (2023-2034) projection of the reference model using these specifications along with input removals for 2023 and 2024 provided by the Groundfish Management Team (Katie Pierson, ODFW, pers. comm.) is provided in Table \ref{tab:project}.

-Uncertainty in management quantities for the reference model was characterized by exploring various model specifications in a decision table, with the desire for states of nature to represent uncertainty in both scale and relative stock status  Initial explorations are considering alternative specifications of natural mortality.
-Figure \ref{fig:stateofnature_SO} and Figure \ref{fig:stateofnature_depl} present spawning output and relative stock status, respectively, of the three states of nature.
+Uncertainty in management quantities for the reference model was characterized by exploring various model specifications in a decision table, with the desire for states of nature to represent uncertainty in both scale and relative stock status  Initial explorations considering alternative specifications of natural mortality.
+This was based on using the estimated $M$ scenario as a low state of nature and applying the sex-specific $M$ values from the 2023 Oregon model as the high state of nature.
+These produced wide states of nature (Figure \ref{fig:stateofnature_SO} and Figure \ref{fig:stateofnature_depl}).
+Discussion with the STAR panel led to defining two other states of nature based on the reference model uncertainty in ending spawning output.
+Low and high states of nature were determined by applying an initial recruitment ($lnR_0$) value that lead to current spawning output values equivalent to the 12.5% and 87.5% percentile values from the current spawning output distribution (Figure \ref{fig:stateofnature_SO} and Figure \ref{fig:stateofnature_depl}) that are not as widely spread as the initial states of nature, but are constructed from the current model specifications.
+The resultant decision table (Table \ref{tab:dec-tab}) was built around the initial $lnR_0$ states of nature approach.

-Further details about selecting the decision table states of nature will be added here after the STAR panel.
-The resultant decision table will be provided in Table \ref{tab:dec-tab}.

 ## Evaluation of Scientific Uncertainty